Perverse sheaves on semi-abelian varieties: Perverse sheaves on semi-abelian varieties

 e.g., see \cite[Proposition 5.2.20]{D2}.
 By the perverse Leray spectral sequence for $\pi$, i.e., \be E_2^{k,\ell}=H^k(A, {^p \cH}^{\ell} R\pi_*(\sP)) \Longrightarrow H^{k+\ell}(G,\sP), \ee and the vanishing properties (\ref{interval}) and (\ref{interval2}), it follows readily that $H^i(G,\sP)=0$ for $i \notin [-m-g,g]$.
 In order to show that $\sV^i(G,\sP)=\emptyset$ for $i\notin [-m-g,g]$, we apply the above reasoning to the $\kk_{\rho}$-perverse sheaf $\sP \otimes_{\kk} L_{\rho}$, with $L_{\rho}$ the rank-one local system associated to any $\rho \in \spec \Gamma_G$.

-For the remaining claims, we notice that by Remark \ref{projective_free}, we can represent $\sM_*(\sP)$ by a bounded complex of finitely generated free $\Gamma_{G}$-modules $F^\ubul$.
+We next notice that, by Remark \ref{projective_free}, we can represent $\sM_*(\sP)$ by a bounded complex of finitely generated free $\Gamma_{G}$-modules $F^\ubul$.
 By Corollary \ref{satisfy_assumption}, $F^\ubul$ satisfies Assumption \ref{2vanishing}.
-Now, the codimension lower bound $(ii)$ follows from Proposition \ref{prop} and Remark \ref{coinc} using the fact that $\Gamma_G$ is a Cohen-Macauley ring (hence the depth is same as the codimension).
-The generic vanishing of $(iii)$ is direct consequences of the codimension lower bound property, whereas $(iv)$ follows from $(iii)$ by noting that $\chi(G,\sP)=\chi(G,\sP\otimes_{\kk} L_\rho)$ for any $\rho \in \spec \Gamma_G $. \end{proof}
+Now, the codimension lower bound $(ii)$ follows from Proposition \ref{prop} and Remark \ref{coinc} using the fact that $\Gamma_G$ is a Cohen-Macauley ring (hence the depth is same as the codimension). \end{proof}